ChangLabSNU/VaxPress/docs/user_guides.rst

     through VaxPress.
 If you're going to run VaxPress optimization as well, you can go directly to :doc:`tour`, Step 3.
-Information about using *LinearDesign* for VaxPress optimization initialization is also available in :ref:`lineardesign` section.
+Information about using *LinearDesign* for VaxPress optimization initialization is also available in :ref:`using-lineardesign` section.

 Using *LinearDesign* through VaxPress interface offers several advantages: